 Summary

-Monolithic and microservices architectures offer distinct approaches to application development.
+Monolithic vs Microservices architectures offer distinct approaches to application development.
 While monolithic systems integrate all components into a single unit, microservices divide functionalities into independent services.
 Each has unique advantages, with monolithic systems offering simplicity and microservices providing scalability and flexibility.

 What is Monolithic Architecture?